Mike Boessen's Radio Attic

 Philco 50-520 (1949-1950)

 Here's a nice looking little Philco table radio from the early 50s, perfect for someone who wants to get into antique radio on a budget.
 The styling is simple, yet attractive.
 The chassis is unique in my experience, employing three tube types: Octal, Loktal and seven-pin mini.
 I gave it a full set of high testing tubes, replaced caps and resistors as necessary.
 The cabinet has a few flaws, but is very nice.
 The camera made it a little whiter than it actually is.
 The color is the correct, original beige.
 Receives fairly well on the internal antenna.
 External antenna wire for distant stations.
 I had to make the back cover.
 The cabinet has been refinished.
 All in all, an attractive little radio and a price to match!
-10-1/2"W x 6"H x 5-1/2"D. Was $99.00, now $79.00.
+10-1/2"W x 6"H x 5-1/2"D. $49.00.
 (1680070)

 Philco 80 "JR" Mini Cathedral (1932-1933)